Chronic Lyme vs PTLDS: The Debate

 Lessons From Other Conditions

-Patients often drive the language.
-Terms that reflect lived experience tend to persist beyond formal definitions.
+In each case, patients drove the language.
+Terms that reflect lived experience tend to persist beyond formal definitions — because they capture something that clinical terminology often does not.

 Why Patients Say “Chronic Lyme”

-These patterns are also seen in persistent Lyme disease, where symptoms continue or evolve over time.
+These patterns are also seen in persistent Lyme disease mechanisms, where ongoing illness after treatment may reflect multiple overlapping processes.

 Clinical Takeaway